Dalsfjord Bridge

 The Dalsfjord Bridge is a suspension bridge over the Dalsfjorden in Vestland county, Norway.
-The bridge connects the municipalities of Fjaler and Askvoll on either side of the fjord.
+The bridge connects Fjaler Municipality and Askvoll Municipality on either side of the fjord.
 The suspension bridge has a main span of 523 m and the bridge towers are 101 m high.
 It was opened on 14 December 2013.
 The bridge was built as part of the Dalsfjord Connection project and is part of Norwegian County Road 609.
 On the west side, the road enters the Otterstein Tunnel, while on the east side of the bridge the road enters a 290 m tunnel arm into a roundabout inside the Nishammart Tunnel.